MJOLNIRPackage/MJOLNIR/docs/faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When dealing with multiple data files at once in a DataSet object, one needs to keep in mind that MJOLNIR does not expect these to be of equal size.
 That is, there is no requirement for the number of step points to be equal
  (and further, that the instrument is the same for all files).
 This then results in the mask of at DataSet being a list of np arrays with the same size as the data.
-Most easily, this is takne care of by looping through the DataFiles in the DataSet as:
+Most easily, this is taken care of by looping through the DataFiles in the DataSet as:

 .. code-block:: python